Gi972/PSK/src/hello.md

 import {
 Card,
 Box,
 BackgroundImage,
 Subhead,
 Small
 } from 'rebass'

 # Hello, world!

+### hello superbe

 This is MDX!